 You want to raise up to a level where your back is flat at the angle of your leg raised.
 Make sure you left hip is not twisting down to the left.
 You want your hips even.
 Now slowly lower your butt to the ground with you left leg out and touch the floor.
 Now repeat the repetition again for the desired number of reps and switch legs.

 This is an advanced exercise.
 I would shoot for 8 reps per leg and 1-2 sets.
 Increase that as you get stronger and make sure you form is perfect before you move up in reps and sets.

-To end this I wanted to include a few regular ankle strengthening exercises you can do without weights.
-You can add them in if you like.
+To end this I wanted to include a few regular strengthening exercises you can do without weights.
+You can add them in if you want more of a variety to choose from and is great to protect against future injuries.
 Check out the video below.

 Hopefully you were able to get an idea of what type of ankle weight exercises you can do.
 Honestly, think of any leg exercise you can do and you could literally add them to it.
 If you could share this with your friends who would enjoy this, would be much appreciated.
 You can also read our review on ankle weights here for more information on what types there are to buy.